arifpras/BelutListrik/README.md

 All files are intended to be used in R courses organised by the Ministry of Finance - Data Analytics Community (https://github.com/mofdac):
 - Analysing Fantasy Premier League data in R on 4 August 2022.
 - The slide: https://arifpras.github.io/BelutListrik/ :white_check_mark:
-- The qmd format of the practice session: "BelutListrik.qmd" (note: could be opened using RStudio or Posit [starting from October 2022]) :white_check_mark:
+- The qmd format of the practice session: "BelutListrik.qmd" (note: could be opened using RStudio :white_check_mark:
 - The html format of the practice session: https://arifpras.github.io/AnalysingFPL/ :hourglass_flowing_sand:
 - The recording on YouTube: https://youtu.be/aBmEunQyIwU :white_check_mark: